Frequently Asked Questions

 How will I know when the puppies are born?

-We will post information on this website as well as on Facebook when we have upcoming litters, an announcement will be made when they are born, and again when they are ready to go to their new homes.
+We will post information on this website as well as on Facebook when we have upcoming litters.
+An announcement will be made on our Facebook page when they are born, and again when they are ready to go to their new homes.
 Pictures of the puppies will also be posted.

 Who picks out the puppy for our family?